 Please bring a pen and paper with you to the session, perhaps in a special folder if you like.
 I will have sent you an invoice before your first session, and will also send you receipts for your own records.
 You can ask me for a CPD certificate at any time for the sessions we have undertaken together so far.

-After the session, I will email you with the actions we agreed, the date of the next session and any workbooks you need.
-I will also send you a session evaluation email so you can reflect and also to help you to prepare for the next session.
+After the session, I will email you with the actions we agreed, the date of the next session and any resources you need.
+I will also send you a session evaluation email so you can reflect, and also to help you to prepare for the next session.

-In our second and subsequent sessions, we’ll briefly touch on the last session, discuss progress since we last met, review the actions you have completed, and identify a session goal to focus on, aligned to your coaching goals.
+In our second and subsequent sessions, we’ll check whether your overarching goals remain the same.
+We’ll also briefly touch on the last session, discuss progress since we last met, review the actions you have completed, and identify a session goal to focus on, aligned to your coaching goals.
 In this way we are constantly moving towards improving your career and working life, so that you leave each session feeling clear, energised and excited to be moving forwards!